-There exists multiple models and estimates, Holston-Laubach-Williams, and other competing models.
-Each one has a claim to a number, what the rate is at a point in time.
+There exist multiple models and estimates, Holston-Laubach-Williams, and other competing models.
+Each one has a claim to a number, the rate at a point in time.
 How can they all be right?
-If you steer a ship and you are off a few degrees you will end up somewhere else dending on your model’s output.
+If you steer a ship and are off a few degrees, you will end up somewhere else, depending on your model’s output.

-However, more important a neutral rate of interest is paradoxically impossibility because of money’s influence is ubiquitous., on par with traveling faster than the speed of light.
+However, more critically, a neutral rate of interest is paradoxically impossible because money’s influence is ubiquitous., on par with traveling faster than the speed of light.

-Money is about real markets and real market prices than empirics.
-Money and real factors are intertwined so you can not have money neutrality or estimate this empirically.
-The natural rate is in a very real sense and fairy-tale.
+Money is about fundamental markets and real market prices than empirics.
+Money and real factors are intertwined, so you can not have money neutrality or estimate this empirically.
+The natural rate is in a very real sense and fairy tale.
 Therefore, estimates are not meaningful.

 Econometrically it is challenging to estimate the natural rate of interest.
 It is beyond the scope of this post.
-However, Central banks believe that with the right formula’s and complicated equations, R-Star is a reasonably accurate measure of the natural rate of interest.
-I am skeptical for reasons laid out here: R-Star.
+However, Central banks believe that with the right formulas and complicated equations, R-Star is a reasonably accurate measure of the natural rate of interest.
+I am skeptical about the reasons laid out here: R-Star.

-Therefore they target something that does not exist, except for at universities on backboards and books that win awards .
-However, and equilibrium rate of interest is not something in the world of real markets.
+Therefore, they target something that does not exist, except at universities on backboards and books that win awards.
+However, the equilibrium rate of interest is not something in the world of real markets.

 3. Multiple rates of interest

-However, even if Central banks could estimate the natural rate of interest, there is the problem of the existence of multiple natural rates of interest.
+However, even if Central banks could estimate the natural interest rate, there is the problem of the existence of multiple natural rates of interest.
 Again that is not within the scope of this discussion.
 (Pierro Straffa, 1932).
 Here is a further discussion on:

 4. Interventions create a feedback loop